 The Basenji is a robust breed with few genetic diseases.
 The main diseases Basenji are predisposed to are: Fanconi Syndrome (fatal), Late Onset Progressive Retinol Atrophy (blind), Pyruvate Kinase Deficiency (fatal but considered eliminated from the breed) and Hip Dysplasia (HD).
-There are small number of very rare disease that often the breed is linked to; most are exceptionally rare.
-HD is relatively rare in Basenjis, however it is a condition that can affect all dog breeds and is one that reputable breeders should test their breeding stock for.
+There are small number of very rare diseases that are often associated with the breed; most are exceptionally rare.
+HD is relatively rare in Basenjis, however it is a condition that can affect all dog breeds.
+It is a health concern that reputable breeders should test their breeding stock for.
 Further details about Basenji health conditions can be found on this website.
 I recommend that you have a good understanding of these issues before you contact the breeder so you can ask questions.
 It is also important to ask for documentary evidence of the testing before you purchase the puppy.

-- Will I be able to meet the parents?
 Although, it may not always be possible to meet the sire of the litter as he may reside with another breeder you should always be able to meet the dam.
 From meeting the parents you will be able to assess the size and temperament.
 The dam is key to the temperament of the puppies as she nurtures them during the first few weeks of the critical socialisation period.
-Bear in mind that sometimes mothers can be very stressed and protective of their puppies when stangers are aroun them, especially if they are very young (a few weeks old).
+Bear in mind that sometimes mothers can be very stressed and protective of their puppies when strangers are around them, especially if they are very young (a few weeks old).

-- Do you provide a contract of sale, cooling off periods and/or health guarantee?
-My advbise is never purchase a puppy if there is no contract of sale provided.
+My advise is never purchase a puppy if there is no contract of sale provided.
 Ask for a draft copy to review.
 The contract will protect you in the unlikely event that the puppy has a serious health condition.
 Ask the breeder if he/she will take the puppy back at anytime if you are unable to look after the puppy for whatever reason?
 Purchasing a puppy from a Registered Dogs Victoria breeder (contact the Dogs Victoria office on 03 97882500 to check that a] the breeder is a member of this association and that b] the breeder holds a prefix and is therefore allowed to breed.) offers you some protection should anything go wrong with the purchase.

 You should be provided with a vaccination and worming report when you collect the puppy.
 And the breeder should advise you as to the remaining vaccination and continued worming once you take the puppy home.
 Ask the breeder if they recommend titre testing the puppy, when and how this testing should commence.

 A puppy must not be re-homed before it is at least 8 weeks old.

 - What is your after sale care/service?
-Ask the breeder what after sale service they offer.

 The critical socialisation period for a dog is 0-16 weeks.
 Therefore, about half of this time is in the hands of the breeder.

 Once you have spoken to the breeder evaluate their knowledge, was the call informative did you learn anything?
 Do you feel confident and that you can trust and work with breeder?
 Did the breeder ask you lots of questions?